mercadopago/devsite-docs/guides/additional-content/reports/marketplace-sales/introduction.en.md

 ## Downloading the report

-To download the Mercado Pago’s Split Payments solution sales report, you need to configure it via the API.
+To download the Mercado Pago’s Split payments solution sales report, you need to configure it via the API.
 This process can be done manually or automatically.
 However, in both options, some preliminary configurations are required, as outlined below.

    - Frequency.
    - List of email addresses that will receive the report.